hiddify/hiddify-relay/README.md

 - After selecting option `1`, wait for the installation of the Socat package.
 - Then enter the `IP` and `Port` of main server.
-- The tunnel will be created based on the
+- After the correct operation, the message `Socat tunnel is installed and activated successfully!` will be displayed on the screen.

 `2.
 Check Socat Port`
 After selecting option `2`, the ports used in the tunnel will be displayed on the screen.